sibinshibu/Diabetic-Retinopathy-MSc-Dissertation/README.md

-# 🩺 Diabetic Retinopathy Lesion Classification using Machine Learning
+# Diabetic Retinopathy Lesion Classification using Machine Learning

 Early detection of diabetic retinopathy (DR) is vital to prevent vision loss, but manual grading of retinal fundus images is time-consuming and difficult to scale.
 This project develops and evaluates a **lightweight, two-stage machine learning pipeline** for lesion classification and severity grading, implemented on the benchmark **DIARETDB1** dataset.

 ---

-## 📖 Abstract
+## Abstract

 - **Problem:** Manual grading of DR images requires expert ophthalmologists and is not feasible for mass screening.
-- **Solution:** A modular pipeline with **preprocessing → segmentation → lesion detection → hierarchical classification → severity grading**.
+- **Solution:** A modular pipeline with **preprocessing → segmentation → lesion detection → hierarchical classification**.
 - **Models tested:** Logistic Regression, Random Forest, XGBoost.
 - **Results:**
   - Bright lesions easier to detect than red lesions.